UNDER COVID YELLOW/GREEN STATUS THESE ARE TEMPORARILY SUSPENDED

 FROM THE HOST - JOHN KELLY

 - The Open Mic host usually arrives between 5:30p and 5:45p, 6:00p at the latest.
-The signup sheet is available then, and live music begins around 6:30p.
+The signup sheet is available then, and live music begins around 6 pm.

 - The host usually does a song or two to start off the night, then opens it up to the performers on the list on a first-come, first-served basis.
 We've been having a great response lately with lots of performers, but we try to get everyone a set between 15 and 20 minutes.

 - We'd suggest that acts have their four or five best tunes ready, and depending on their length we'll get in as many as possible.
-We try to wrap up around 9:30, as that's when the crowd begins to thin out.
-The latest we usually go is 10:00p, but we can go a little later if it's appropriate.
+We try to wrap up around 8 pm, as that's when the crowd begins to thin out.

 - The role of the host at Open Mic is to sign up performers and collect their contact information in case the venue wants to talk to them about dates.

-- The host handles the PA system, introduces acts and assists players in taking and leaving the stage.
+- The host introduces acts and assists players in taking and leaving the stage.
 The host is not directly employed by the venue and has no ability to book bands or schedule dates for bands.
 Final booking decisions are based on feedback from Spring Gate staff as well as review of any videos or media available from the performers.

 - The signup sheet should include the name of the performer or group, an email address, and a mention of any audio or video performances available on YouTube, Facebook, Soundcloud or other social media.
 Business cards containing that information can be left with the signup sheet.